tower/guides/guides/adapter.md

 }
 ```

-Notice how small that is.
-Basically this is all it took to hook up your resources to a backend, with full search/sorting/pagination built in.
+This is all it takes to hook up your resources to a backend with full search/sorting/pagination.

 You can implement remote service and database adapters just as easily.